 Walla Walla Lifestyles is published by the Union Bulletin in Walla Walla and is focused on the lifestyles of the Walla Walla valley region.

-There are a number of radio and TV stations that serve the Tri-Cities region.
+There are a number of TV and radio stations that serve the Tri-Cities region.

-Northwest Public Television, KWSU-TV in Pullman and KTNW-TV in Tri-Cities, provides a regional source of information, arts, culture and public affairs programming that features programs from PBS, Create TV, and MHZ's WorldView.
+Northwest Public Broadcasting provides a regional source of information, arts, culture and public affairs programming that features programs from PBS and Create TV.
+You can watch programing on KWSU-TV in Pullman and KTNW-TV in the Tri-Cities.
 The Tri-Cities area programs air on KTNW-TV 31.1, 31.2 and 31.3 while the local KWSU-TV cable channels are 10 & 10.1 (HD).

 KWSU Media, the video production division for KWSU-TV and KTNW-TV, has produced over a dozen programs including: Fly Tying The Angler's Art, Painting The West, Dutch Oven & Camp Cooking, and Just a Minute.